 This is important because of the crashworthiness doctrine that basically says that even if a car isn’t meant to be involved in an accident, a carmaker should have made allowances for that and built in certain safety measures to protect or minimize the damage done to their customer in the event of an accident.
 There’s a lot more to it, but that’s the summary.

 Whatever the case, please don’t go it alone when you’re involved in an accident and there’s the possibility of a head injury.
-There are reputable personal injury attorneys like David Heil willing to help you get your deserved compensation and reward.brain injuries
+There are reputable personal injury attorneys like David Heil willing to help you get your deserved compensation and reward.Post keywords: brain injuries